WGYbuaa/MA-SAFR/0_Data/6_SAAFG/7_Benchmark_Package_v0_2/README.md

 ## Important Note

-The v0.2 author-verified subset is suitable for internal evaluation, ablation, and focused human-check workflows.
+The v0.2 expert-verified subset is suitable for internal evaluation, ablation, and focused human-check workflows.
-It should be described as author-verified rather than independent third-party expert gold unless additional external human confirmation is added later.
+It should be described as expert-verified rather than independent third-party expert gold unless additional external human confirmation is added later.